|

 In the asset options menu, select Parameter Backup.

-Select the date range to display the parameter list.
-For information on selecting a date, refer section Common features.
+In the Parameter backup, select the date range to display the parameter list.
+For information on selecting a date, refer to the Common features.

 Click on the download icon to download the parameter list.